kuujo/yuppy/README.md

 ### public
 Creates a public attribute.

 All class members are naturally public in Python.
-Therefore, XPy's `public` decorator is generally used simply for readability.
+Therefore, Yuppy's `public` decorator is generally used simply for readability.

 Note that if an attribute (`var`, `const`, or `method`) is not passed as the first argument, this decorator will create a public `method` if the argument